rudycito23/hello-world/README.md

 committed to endure the fire which is a cost that most people are not willing to pay.
 I endured, so can you!
 It is the second greatest decision
 I have made in my entire life!
+If you want to find out what the first and greatest decision
+I have ever made in my life, you just but have to ask.
+It saved my life and it hasn't always been sunshine and daisies, but it has gone well for me.